cschabl/activejdbc-gradle-plugin/README.md

 }
 ```

-1. The task _instrumentModels_ is configured to search the Scala plugin's output directory for model classes
-1. This task is added is added as _doLast_ action of the Scala plugin
-1. Finally the Scala library is put on the classpath of ActiveJDBC instrumentation tool (s. configuration _activejdbc_), because the model classes have a dependency on the Scala library.
+The Scala library must be added on the classpath of ActiveJDBC instrumentation tool (s. configuration _activejdbc_), because the model classes have a dependency on the Scala library.

 ## Attribution